 If the startup aims to be a B2C solution, it must find a market where tech giants are the weakest.
 This could be an area where consumers don’t receive enough offerings or are dissatisfied with the current services.

-Data Security
+Data security

 There were 1,862 data breaches with an average cost of $4.24 million in 2021.
-This is a new all-time high, leading to even bigger concerns regarding data security and privacy.
-Companies must be aware that they risk losing not only their reputation, but also their money.
+This is a new all-time high, leading to even bigger concerns regarding cybersecurity in banking.

 To prevent a potential breach, you have to build a fintech app that includes these features:

-- 256-bit AES encryption;
+• 256-bit AES encryption

-- Notifications about all actions.
+• Notifications about all actions

 Performing regular penetration tests is a good way to ensure hackers won’t disrupt your solution.
-You must have at least 1 test per year.
+You must have at least one test per year.
 Also, tests must be performed after each new update and integration.

-- Hire a legal consultant for guidance;
+• Hire a legal consultant for guidance

-- Hire a dedicated person or department to keep track of the regulatory updates.
+• Hire a dedicated person or department to keep track of the regulatory updates

 Both options are viable.
 The only differences are the collaboration and pricing models.
 Using the services of a lawyer is much cheaper than paying a fine with the GDPR’s maximum penalty reaching €20 million.